GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 ## Technical information

-Digital Earth Australia (DEA) Water Observations (WOs) is a gridded dataset indicating areas where surface water has been observed using the Geoscience Australia (GA) Earth observation satellite data holdings.
-The current product (version 2.0.0) includes observations taken between 1986 and the present (inclusive) from the Landsat 5, 7, 8 and 9 satellites.
-WOs cover all of mainland Australia and Tasmania but exclude offshore Territories.
-The dataset is updated automatically as each new Landsat scene is acquired and processed to Analysis Ready Data (ARD) state.

 Data is provided as Water Observation Feature Layers (WOFLs) in a one-to-one relationship with the input satellite data.
 Hence there is one WOFL for each satellite dataset processed for the occurrence of water.
 The data type is a bit field, which allows multiple bits to be set simultaneously.

-Here is a colour map showing how the data displays in a mapping application such as [DEA Maps](https://maps.dea.ga.gov.au/).
-These colours represent bit flags or combinations of bit flags.

-The following table defines each of the basic classifications in the WOFL.
-Each pixel is encoded as a bit flag which represents a decimal.
-Learn more about bit flags in the [DEA Notebook: Introduction to DEA Water Observations](/notebooks/DEA_products/DEA_Water_Observations/).
+In the WOFL, each pixel is encoded as a bit flag which represents a decimal.
+The decimal corresponds to a classification or combination of classifications.
+These classifications and combinations of classifications are mapped to colours when viewed on [DEA Maps](https://maps.dea.ga.gov.au/) or using the `plot_wo` function.
+This allows you to visually see the classifications of the landscape.
+See Figure 1 for an example of this and see Table 1 for details of these classifications.
+Decimal values in the WOFL can range from 0 to 255.
+(Learn more about bit flags in the [DEA Notebook: Introduction to DEA Water Observations](/notebooks/DEA_products/DEA_Water_Observations/).)

-A pixel can be classified by multiple of these classifications at once.
+A pixel can have a combination of multiple classifications.
 This is encoded into the WOFL by adding the decimal values of multiple classifications together.
-For example, a pixel with the decimal value 160 is both Water and Cloud shadow (because 128 + 32 = 160).

-More than two classifications can be combined.
-For example, pixel with the decimal value 56 is classified as High slope and Cloud shadow and Terrain shadow (because 16 + 32 + 8 = 56).
+For example, a pixel with the decimal value 192 is classified as both Water and Cloud (because 128 + 64).
+Furthermore, more than two classifications can be combined.
+For example, a pixel with the decimal value 56 is classified as High Slope and Cloud Shadow and Terrain Shadow (because 16 + 32 + 8 = 56).
+The most common of these combinations have been given their own names and colours so they can be easily seen on the map: Cloudy Water, Shaded Water, and Cloudy Steep Terrain.
+See Table 1 for details of these common combinations of classifications.
+See Table 2 for the decimal values of all combinations of two classifications.

-Decimal values in the WOFL can range from 0 to 255.

-The following table shows the decimal values for the combinations of two classifications.
 Some values are greyed out because they cannot occur.
 For instance, a classification cannot be combined with itself.
-This table doesn't show combinations of more than two classifications.

-Full details of the original algorithms and features of DEA Water Observations can be found in the paper: [Water observations from space by Mueller et al. (2016)](https://doi.org/10.1016/j.rse.2015.11.003).
+For full details of the original algorithms and features of DEA Water Observations, see the paper: [Water observations from space by Mueller et al. (2016)](https://doi.org/10.1016/j.rse.2015.11.003).

 <figure>
-    <figcaption>An example of Water Observations coloured classifications.</figcaption>
+    <figcaption>Figure 1.
+An example of Water Observations coloured classifications.</figcaption>
 </figure>

 ![Colour map of Water Observations product.](/_files/water-observations/water-observations-colours-example.png)